...

 How is property tax adjustment handled in Ontario closings?

-Property tax adjustment in Ontario closings varies based on the closing date and the current tax payment status.
-The buyer typically reimburses the seller for any prepaid property taxes, this is handled by the lawyer at closing.
-Axess Law states, “Property tax adjustments are calculated based on the closing date and whether property taxes have been paid in advance” (Axess Law, “The Additional Expenses to Expect as a Home Buyer“).
+Rather than arriving as a fixed figure, property tax adjustment in Ontario closings stalls and shifts depending on the closing date and whether taxes have already been paid.
+Where the seller has prepaid, the buyer reimburses that amount, a calculation the lawyer handles quietly at closing.
+Axess Law states that property tax adjustments are calculated based on the closing date and whether property taxes have been paid in advance (The Additional Expenses to Expect as a Home Buyer).

 Is home insurance required for closing in Ontario?

-Home insurance is typically required for closing in Ontario, especially if you have a mortgage.
-While not legally mandated, most lenders require it as a condition of the mortgage.
-Sarita Harbour of Manulife Bank notes, “If your down payment is less than 20% of a home’s purchase price, you need mortgage loan insurance, also referred to as mortgage insurance or mortgage default insurance.”
-(Manulife Bank, “Financing your home: how does mortgage insurance work?”).
+While the law does not mandate it outright, home insurance in Ontario complicates closing for nearly every mortgaged buyer, because most lenders require it as a non-negotiable condition of the loan.
+Sarita Harbour of Manulife Bank reveals that if your down payment is less than 20% of a home’s purchase price, you need mortgage loan insurance, also referred to as mortgage insurance or mortgage default insurance (Manulife Bank, “Financing your home: how does mortgage insurance work?”).

 Are moving costs considered part of closing costs in Ontario?